Next Lesson - Chronic Inflammation

 - Margination – neutrophils move towards the endothelial wall where they then roll along it until they become trapped.
 When they become trapped, they then crawl out of the vessel.

-- Recognition Attachment – neutrophils recognise the bacterium via the opsonin which attach to the bacterium.
+- Recognition Attachment – neutrophils recognise the bacterium via the opsonins which attach to the bacterium.
 Neutrophils then move towards and attach to the bacterium.

 - Opsonins are substances which make it easier for phagocytes to recognise targets.
-Opsonin examples include: complement compounds and antibodies.
+Examples include complement compounds and antibodies.

-- Phagocytosis – this is the process by which the neutrophils destroys the bacterium.
+- Phagocytosis – this is the process by which the neutrophils engulf and destroy the bacteria.

 In most forms of acute inflammation neutrophils predominate in the inflammatory infiltrate during the first 6-24 hours.
 Neutrophils are replaced by monocytes in 24-48 hours.